pctseng7/average-ratings-spark/README.md

 ## Getting Started

 Follow the instructions will get you familiar with how to do data mining on large datasets.
 The open source datasets can be reached in the [MovieLens | GroupLens](https://grouplens.org/datasets/movielens/).
-In this repository, I use the MovieLens 20M Dataset and MovieLens Latest Datasets for implementation.
+In this repository, use the MovieLens 20M Dataset and MovieLens Latest Datasets for implementation.
 Both datasets provide movieID and the rating record for each single movie.
 Each movie can also be categortized by tags.
 The goal is to find average ratings via Spark(PySpark) for movieID and tag, separately.

 ## Data Mining